DMPRoadmap/roadmap/react-client/README.md

 ### Canned Value Lists
 The following endpoints can be called to fetch enumerated lists of possible values for various fields.
 - `GET /api/v3/contributor_roles` - The possible roles for a contributor.
 A contributor can have multiple roles.
 The default role is indicated in the response.
+- `GET /api/v3/output_types` - The possible output types for a research output (e.g. dataset or software).
+A research output must have an output type defined.
+- `GET /api/v3/related_work_types` - The possible work types for a related work (e.g. dataset or article).
+A related work must have a work type defined.

 ### Typeahead support
 The following endpoints are available to support user typeahead fields.
 All of these endpoints require at least 3 characters in the search and a JS debounce should used